-7.1.
+- 6.1.
 No Employee or Agency Relationship: Neither the School, its employees, agents, nor contractors are employees or agents of the State.
 The State or its employees, agents, or contractors are not employees or agents of the School.
-None of the provisions of this Contract will be construed to create a relationship of agency, representation, joint venture, ownership, or control of employment between the Parties other than that of independent Parties contracting solely to effectuate this Contract.

-7.2.
-Discrimination: Instructional staff, employees, and volunteers shall possess all applicable qualifications as required by state or federal law The School will not discriminate in program benefits, participation, employment, or treatment based on race, age, color, religion, or national origin, and will comply with the provisions of Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., prohibiting discrimination based on gender.

-7.3.
-Personnel Policies: Upon request, the Charter School shall provide the State Board with copies of its personnel policies and procedures including the qualifications required by the School in the hiring of teachers, school administrators, and other school employees as well as a description of staff responsibilities.

-7.4.
-Administrators: The chief administrator of the charter school shall be one of the following:

-7.4.1.
-An administrator who holds a valid license under Iowa Code chapter 272.

-7.4.2.
-A teacher who holds a valid license under Iowa Code chapter 272.

-7.4.3.
-An individual who holds authorization to be a charter school administrator issued by the board of educational examiners under Iowa Code chapter 272.

-7.5.
-Teachers: A charter school shall employ or contract with teachers, as defined in Iowa Code section 272.1, who hold valid licenses with an endorsement for the type of instruction or service for which the teachers are employed or under contract.
+None of the provisions of this Contract will be construed to create a relationship of agency, representation, joint venture, ownership, or control of employment between the Parties other than that of independent Parties contracting solely for the purpose of effectuating this Contract. - 6.2.
+Discrimination: Instructional staff, employees, and volunteers shall possess all applicable qualifications as required by state or federal law The School will not discriminate in program benefits, participation, employment, or treatment on the basis of race, age, color, religion, or national origin, and will comply with the provisions of Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., prohibiting discrimination on the basis of gender. - 6.3.
+Personnel Policies: Upon request, the Charter School shall provide the State Board with copies of its personnel policies and procedures including the qualifications required by the School in the hiring of teachers, school administrators, and other school employees as well as a description of staff responsibilities. - 6.4.
+Administrators: The chief administrator of the charter school shall be one of the following: - 6.4.1.
+An administrator who holds a valid license under lowa Code chapter 272. - 6.4.2.
+A teacher who holds a valid license under Iowa Code chapter 272. - 6.4.3.
+An individual who holds authorization to be a charter school administrator issued by the board of educational examiners under lowa Code chapter 272. - 6.5.
+Teachers: A charter school shall employ or contract with teachers, as defined in lowa Code section 272.1, who hold valid licenses with an endorsement for the type of instruction or service for which the teachers are employed or under contract. - 6.6.

-7.6.
 Criminal Background Checks: The School's Governing Board agrees to conduct thorough background checks on all of its employees and volunteers who may have significant unsupervised contact with students, consistent with state law.
-I The Charter School shall not knowingly employ and shall not permit its subcontractors to knowingly employ any individual (i)

-for whom a criminal background investigation has not been initiated or (ii) who has been convicted for committing or attempting to commit one of the offenses enumerated in Iowa Administrative Code (Revised) Chapter 282-25.3.
+In addition, the state board may conduct criminal history checks on any School personnel or director, or Governing Board member when it is deemed necessary to protect the financial integrity of the School or the health and safety of students or employees.
+The Charter School shall not knowingly employ and shall not permit its subcontractors to knowingly employ any individual (i) for whom a criminal background investigation has not been initiated or (ii) who has been convicted for committing or attempting to commit one of the offenses enumerated in Iowa Administrative Code (Revised) Chapter 282-25.3.